Vampire in Venice: Filming

 Filming began on August 25.
-Kinski refused to shave his head and wear fake fangs for the role.
+Upon arriving on the set, Kinski refused to don again his Nosferatu the Vampyre make-up, which would have required him to shave his head.
+As a result, several scenes which had been filmed in long shot, with a double in Nosferatu costume and make-up, had to be scrapped.
 After arguing with Caiano on the first day of filming, Caiano stated later that Kinski would not listen to him when he called cut and found him the next day locked in his trailer with Caminito.
 Caiano learned that Caminito had promised Kinski that he would direct the film.
 According to Caminito, Caiano ran into Kinski's trailer and told him "Now you're directing the movie!".
 Caminito felt determined to finish the film and took on directing the film himself, with Cozzi who helped him to direct scenes as a second unit director.
 According to Cozzi, Kinski would ignore the staging they did in rehearsals which led to the director of photography Antonio Nardi having to reset his lighting set-up from scratch as Kinski would not follow cues and would refuse to shoot re-takes.
 Kinski had Caminito fire Amanda Sandrelli.
 When Voyagis' girlfriend, Anne Knecht, visited the set, Kinski demanded Caminito hire her as the female lead.
 This led to the script being changed so that Maria was now Helietta's adopted daughter.

 Kinski demanded to and did direct some scenes himself, which included scenes following him as Nosferatu in Venice at dawn.
-Cozzi stated later that Kinski ended with about 10 hours of footage which consisted of Kinski walking around.
+Cozzi stated later that they ended with about 10 hours of footage which consisted of Kinski walking around.
 The boom man on set, Luciano Muratori, stated that during a scene where Nosferatu was to turn Elvire Audray's character Uta into a vampire which was supposed to be Kinski pretending to lean over and bite her neck led to Kinski inserting his fingers into the woman's vagina, which had her run from the set in tears.
 Cozzi stated that Kinski went as far as slamming her to the floor and psychically and sexually assaulting her by biting her vagina.
 Barbara De Rossi also stated in the documentary Kinski in Italy that she was "assaulted one day.
 He never respected the script and he was always physical when he had something to do with women.
 [During filming] he grabbed my breasts and he hurt me." and that "It was a mess.
 We were really scared.
 We never knew what could have come out of any scene."
 According to Cozzi, at one point the entire crew abandoned the set in protest of Kinski who later apologized for his behaviour.
 After six weeks of shooting in Venice, Caminito only had filmed about half the films script set in Venice and had an entire third of the script to film elsewhere.
 Caminito could not film any further and attempted to compile the film from what footage he had shot.